blog single gear

 Summary

-To sum up, health checks for a complex distributed system and may create certain levels of uncertainty whereby the process of observing the healthiness of the system causes instability and unhealthy behaviors that are difficult to discount.
+To sum up, health checks for a complex distributed system may create certain levels of uncertainty whereby the process of observing the healthiness of the system causes instability and unhealthy behaviors that are difficult to discount.
 Overcoming these challenges, especially at scale, are some of what we have learned in Cloud Foundry by trying various health checking tactics.
 Experiments with doing health checks for Cloud Foundry applications revealed requirements that while lending themselves to simplicity and being declarative, demand for careful allocation of resources and clear implications of success and failure for health checks.

 This work is co-authored by Nima Kaviani (IBM) – Christopher Piraino (VMware) – Michael Maximilien (IBM).